SyncfusionExamples/customize-the-current-day-color-in-the-.NET-MAUI-Calendar-SfCalendar-/README.md

-# How to customize the current day color in the .NET MAUI Calendar (SfCalendar)
+# How to Customize the Current Day Color in the .NET MAUI Calendar (SfCalendar)

 This repository contains a sample to customize the current day color in the [Syncfusion .NET MAUI Calendar](https://help.syncfusion.com/maui/calendar/getting-started) control.

-Please refer the KB through this link.
+Please refer the KB through this [link](https://www.syncfusion.com/kb/13890/how-to-customize-the-current-day-color-in-the-net-maui-calendar-sfcalendar).

 ## Syncfusion controls